Sustainable drainage systems and planning applications

 ---|---|

-To make sure that the council, as the Local Planning Authority (LPA), can determine an application in a timely manner, and for the Lead Local Authority (LLFA) to be able to fulfil its role as a statutory consultee, sufficient drainage information must be submitted in support of an application.
+To make sure that we can determine an application in a timely manner and fulfil our role as the LLFA, sufficient drainage information must be submitted in support of an application.

 Validation of application